PubInv/freespireco/README.md

 delivered.
 An enormous amount of money may change hands to supply the acute need, which might not have been possible at all before.
-There may in fact be more economic activity in making these devices in response to a crisis than if Resprieco had not created them, although there will be less price gouging.
+There may in fact be more economic activity in making these devices in response to a crisis than if Freespireco had not created them, although there will be less price gouging.
 But the overall net effect is measured in people: lives are saved because of Freespireco, and that is the main goal.